 Since we began,we have faced a lot of problems with the club: they refuse to grant us any rights such as using the club facilities to draw our tifos and they do not allow us early access to the stadium to prepare our tifos and choreographies.
 The police often refuse to grant us entry to some of our material for silly reasons, such as claiming the sticks for the big flags could be used as weapons.
 Still, we have our ways of getting them inside the ground.

-We are still a very young group (only six months old): we began with only five members , yet in those six months we have become the most active group in Africa, creating five tifos in six months paid for ourselves.
+We are still a very young group (only six months old): we began with only five members , yet in those six months we have become the most active group in Africa, creating five tifos in six months paid for ourselves (by wilson santiago).
 50-60 members now usually attend our weekly meetings and we have around 130-150 members in the stadium.
 We also have our own website www.ultrasahlawy.com with a forum that contains 800 members.

 The ultras movement is very young in Egypt, but the idea of organized supporters has been here for a while, and despite all the struggles with the club and with the police we are hanging in and growing rapidly.